 Low Priority VS High Priority

 An oil change at a shop is usually a low priority.
-Places like Jiffy Lube specialize in oil changes and minor repairs, and there is usually a bay set aside specifically to do oil changes.
+Places like Jiffy Lube specialize in oil changes and minor repairs, and there is usually a bay set aside specifically for oil changes.

-Even if you go to Jiffy Lube or a quick service station, people may not call ahead for appointments.
+Even if you go to a quick lube location, people may not call ahead for appointments.
 When it gets busy, a brake job takes priority over a simple oil change.

-The larger the car, the longer the process.
+The larger the vehicle, the longer the process.

-It would make sense that a larger vehicle with a larger engine would take more oil than a smaller one.
-Draining the oil in any car is generally the longest portion of an oil change.
+It would make sense that a larger vehicle with a larger engine would take more motor oil than a smaller one.
+Draining the old oil in any vehicle is generally the longest portion of an oil change.

-The bolt that is removed to drain the oil isn’t very large.
-It usually takes about 15 minutes for an average car to fully drain.
+The drain plug that is removed to drain the oil isn’t very large, so it usually takes about 15 minutes for an average car to fully drain.

 A truck that requires more oil than an average car may take up to 25 or 30 minutes to fully drain.

-The make and model of your car can factor into the process.
+The make and model of your vehicle can factor into the process.
 Many cars today are pretty straightforward when it comes to oil changes, but there are exceptions.

 Much of this has to do with ease of access to drain the oil and replace the filter.